 Mava's work has taken her to India, Singapore and South Korea where she's reported on everything from KPop to education fraud.

 She is a Canon Media Award winner and the recepient of the Bruce Jesson 'Emerging Journalist Award' for her investigative work.

-Mava recently completed a Master's Degree in journalism and now produces multimedia content with a focus on youth issues.
+Mava recently completed a Master's Degree in journalism and now works as a producer at TVNZ

 Content by Mava

 Patient says Tauranga Hospital nurses argued while she bled